dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3370: Balance openness with privacy in discussions.
+### T3370: Balance openness with respect for privacy and boundaries.

 |Support|
 |---|